GOP rep plans to introduce bill allowing Bureau of Prisons to stop inmate movement amid coronavirus

 Get all the latest news on coronavirus and more delivered daily to your inbox.
 Sign up here.

-Rep. Fred Keller, R-Pa. said Thursday that he plans to introduce a bill next week aimed at halting inmate movement in the federal prison system during the coronavirus pandemic, giving the Bureau of Prisons the authority to keep prisoners in place as worries grow about the coronavirus spreading among the U.S. prison population.
+Rep. Fred Keller, R-Pa., said Thursday that he plans to introduce a bill next week aimed at halting the movement of inmates in the federal prison system during the coronavirus pandemic, giving the Bureau of Prisons the authority to keep prisoners in place.

-A release from Keller's office Thursday said the Republican had spoken with Bureau of Prisons Director Michael Carvajal by phone.
-It said that though Carvajal was concerned about the spread of the coronavirus, he is required by law to defer to courts and the U.S. Marshal's Service on moving inmates to, from and between federal prisons.
+A release from Keller's office said the Republican had spoken with Bureau of Prisons Director Michael Carvajal by phone.
+He explained that although Carvajal was concerned about the spread of the coronavirus, he is required by law to defer to courts and the U.S. Marshal's Service when it comes to moving inmates to, from and between federal prisons.

-"After several days of talking with members of Bureau of Prisons leadership, today I spoke directly with Director Carvajal," Keller said in a statement.
+"After several days of talking with members of Bureau of Prisons leadership, today I spoke directly with Director Carvajal," Keller said in the statement.
 "While Director Carvajal shared my concern about ongoing inmate movement, he believes that doing so requires statutory authority.
 As a result, I have immediately started work on introducing legislation that would give the Bureau of Prisons the authority it needs to stop inmate movement during COVID-19 mitigation efforts.
 As I continue down this path, I will also be exhausting all available remedies with the Department of Justice to immediately halt all inmate movement."

 AHEAD OF CORONAVIRUS STIMULUS VOTE, HOUSE LAWMAKERS CONCERNED REP. MASSIE MAY TRIGGER DELAY

 But Keller's bill, even if it passes quickly in the House of Representatives, could be stalled for weeks.
-After passing a $2.2 trillion coronavirus relief package earlier this week, the Senate adjourned until April 20.
+After passing a $2.2 trillion coronavirus relief package earlier this week, the Senate has adjourned until April 20.

-Though Senate Majority Leader Mitch McConnell, R-Ky., said he could reconvene the body before April 20, it is unlikely he would call back senators from across the country for anything other than an important vote on a large bill.
+While Senate Majority Leader Mitch McConnell, R-Ky., said he could reconvene the body before April 20, it is unlikely he would call back senators from across the country for anything other than an important vote on a large bill.
 Keller says that he is also trying other approaches to stop inmate movement in American prisons.

 "While I hope, given the national urgency to mitigate the spread of COVID-19, any legislation stopping BOP prisoner movement can pass Congress quickly, it is just one avenue I am pursuing," he told Fox News.
 "The fastest way to stop inmate movement is for those in charge of this process to see the danger continued inmate movement poses to BOP employees and their communities and stop it immediately."